OrangeSpyderMan/inkplate10-weather-cal/README.md

 browser viewer uses a separate inline image route and does not interfere with the Inkplate client's `/calendar.png` download route.

-## MQTT Weather Clients
+## MQTT

 The server can optionally publish the normalized weather snapshot to MQTT for other local displays and automations.
-This is separate from the Inkplate client, which still downloads the rendered PNG.
+It can separately listen for diagnostic messages from the Inkplate firmware.
+The Inkplate still downloads the rendered PNG regardless of either MQTT feature.

-See [MQTT Weather Publishing](docs/mqtt.md) for broker setup, topics, payloads, and example clients such as the
+See [MQTT Weather and Diagnostics](docs/mqtt.md) for broker setup, topics, payloads, and example clients such as the
 [52Pi EP-0164 Pico W weather display](examples/pico-ep0164-mqtt-weather).